pkhoueiry/wes_somatic_gatk/README.md

             AAAAAAAAAAAA
             TTTTTTTTTTTT

-        We have to specify the path of "fastq_list.txt", "intervals.bed" and "adapters.txt" in the JSON file.
+        We have to specify the path of "fastq_list.txt", "intervals.txt" and "adapters.txt" in the JSON file if this pipeline is used outside the Docker.

 We can invoke each WDL and shell scripts separately.